Lab 4: Linked and Loaded

 3. ret

-Let's look at one other function, make_array.
-This function declares an array local variable.
-This array will be stored in the function's stack frame.
+Let's look at another function make_array that declares an array as a local variable.
+The memory for array is located within the function's stack frame.

 int make_array(void) {